the-butcher/MOTH.CO2.2/moth_core/README.md

-# MOTH Core
+# Core

-This folder contains the Arduino Sketch for the MOTH.CO2.2 sensor and a set of configuration files in [SD](SD) that need be copied to the SD card of the device.
+This folder contains the Arduino Sketch for the moth.CO2.2 sensor and a set of configuration files in [SD](SD) that need be copied to the SD card of the device.

 The moth_core folder of the project is structured as follows: